This page covers:

 <TeamCity Agent Home>/launcher/conf/wrapper.conf (JSW configuration).
 For example, to make the agent see Mono installed using MacPorts on Mac OS X agent you will need to add the following line:

-TeamCity Agent is a Java application and it requires JDK version 1.6 or later to work.
-Oracle JDK is recommended.
+TeamCity Agent is a Java application and it requires JDK version 1.5 or later to work (JDK 1.6 is recommended as further TeamCity versions will require 1.6 for the agent).

-For .zip agent installation you need to install appropriate Java version (make it available via PATH) or available in one of the following places:
+For .zip agent installation you need to have Java installed (available via PATH) or available in one of the following places:

 - in the directory pointed to by